nickarms/100-days-of-code/r1-log.md

 ### R1D75
 Man, this sucks.
 I'm back chunking away at the twitter problem and I'm feeling no further along than when I started like ~2 weeks ago.
 Feeling embarassed and discouraged and not good enough. https://twitter.com/sirnixalot/status/980706068736036865

+### R1D75
+Wow, that was so much easier than I thought.
+I was missing a FUCKING DOLLAR SIGN.
+Just when I thought I was starting to get the hang of JQuery, too.
+Well, I won't make that particular mistake again.
+Finally finished my quote engine and moving on to the next challenge. https://twitter.com/sirnixalot/status/981053561982263296